Board of Equalization (BOE)-Notice of Change

-Following CDC guidelines regarding recommendation to limit social gatherings, the Board of Supervisors’ Administration Buildings will be closed to the public and offer limited attendance for hearings.
+Following CDC guidelines regarding recommendation to limit social gatherings, the Board of Supervisors’ Administration Buildings will have limited access.

 The following standards shall be observed by anyone appearing in-person: